Ulta Beauty (ULTA) Registers a Bigger Fall Than the Market: Important Facts to Note

-Coming into today, shares of the beauty products retailer had lost 4.98% in the past month.
-In that same time, the Retail-Wholesale sector gained 3.78%, while the S&P 500 gained 5.04%.
+Shares of the beauty products retailer witnessed a loss of 8.93% over the previous month, trailing the performance of the Retail-Wholesale sector with its gain of 5.78% and the S&P 500's gain of 7.34%.

-The investment community will be paying close attention to the earnings performance of Ulta Beauty in its upcoming release.
-The company is slated to reveal its earnings on May 30, 2024.
-The company's earnings per share (EPS) are projected to be $6.24, reflecting a 9.3% decrease from the same quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $2.72 billion, showing a 3.41% escalation compared to the year-ago quarter.
+Market participants will be closely following the financial results of Ulta Beauty in its upcoming release.
+The company plans to announce its earnings on May 30, 2024.
+The company is expected to report EPS of $6.24, down 9.3% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.73 billion, up 3.47% from the prior-year quarter.

-Any recent changes to analyst estimates for Ulta Beauty should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Ulta Beauty.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.55% lower within the past month.
-Ulta Beauty is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.46% lower within the past month.
+Ulta Beauty presently features a Zacks Rank of #3 (Hold).

-In terms of valuation, Ulta Beauty is currently trading at a Forward P/E ratio of 15.27.
-This represents a premium compared to its industry's average Forward P/E of 13.59.
+In terms of valuation, Ulta Beauty is currently trading at a Forward P/E ratio of 14.45.
+This expresses a premium compared to the average Forward P/E of 12.8 of its industry.

-One should further note that ULTA currently holds a PEG ratio of 1.66.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ULTA's industry had an average PEG ratio of 1.66 as of yesterday's close.
+We can additionally observe that ULTA currently boasts a PEG ratio of 1.57.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+ULTA's industry had an average PEG ratio of 1.61 as of yesterday's close.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-Currently, this industry holds a Zacks Industry Rank of 96, positioning it in the top 39% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 91, placing it within the top 37% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report